 Other programs are designed for individuals who have completed all pre-med/pre-health courses but would like to strengthen their credentials for admission.
 Most such programs involve taking advanced courses either in a medical school or through a graduate unit of a university.
 These may lead to a certificate or a Master degree (often called Special Master Programs- SMP).
 You will find the details of such programs in the AAMC database referenced above and on the individual programs' websites.
 The Warren Alpert Medical School Gateways to Medicine, Health Care and Research is an example of such a special program.
-Admission to these programs is also moderately competitive, requiring in many cases a minimum GPA of 3.0 (sciences and overall).
+Admission to these programs is also fairly competitive, requiring in many cases a minimum GPA of 3.0 (sciences and overall).
 Many require that you submit MCAT scores but would also take GRE scores.
 If you have not yet taken the MCAT and need a boost of your content knowledge through course work, opt for the GRE if possible.
 You should take the MCAT after you strengthen your preparation through the Post-Bacc program if this test isn't required.